climate-and-health-datasci-Unicamp/project-climatic-variations-cardiovascular-diseases/README.md

 - **Extreme difference of humidity between days:** days in which the difference between maximum and minimum humidity in relation to the previous days is above the 90th percentile.
 - **Extreme humidity range:** days in which the humidity variation (max humidity - min humidity) is above the 90th percentile.

-The occurence at these events in Campinas SP was analysed using Viracopos data for the time period of 2001 to 2018 and is available at [TR 03/2020](https://github.com/climate-and-health-datasci-Unicamp/project-climatic-variations-circulatory-diseases/blob/main/notebooks/TR_03_2020_Extreme_climatic_events_for_Campinas.ipynb).
+The occurence at these events in Campinas SP was analysed using Viracopos data for the time period of 2001 to 2018 and is available at [**TR 2020/05**](https://github.com/climate-and-health-datasci-Unicamp/project-climatic-variations-circulatory-diseases/blob/main/notebooks/TR_2020_05_Extreme_climatic_events_for_Campinas.ipynb).

 Occurence of extreme events in Campinas between 2001 and 2018
 |Extreme event | Number of events| Total number of days | Longest event|